garreeoke/concourse-pipelines/README.md

     `./generate-keys.sh`

 4. Download the NSX-T unified ova and ovftools from My.Vmware and copy them in a directory
-    1. mkdir ~/downloads
+    1. mkdir /root/nsxt
-    2. Download ovas for NSX-T unified installer and the ovftool and place them in the ~/downloads or other directories
+    2. Download & copy ovas for NSX-T unified installer and the ovftool to /root/nsxt

 5. Edit the docker-compose file
     1. Look for the **CHANGE_ME** for items to modify